nadasaiyed/ComputerVision/Recipe_Recommendation/README.md

 Built CNN models (Transfer Learning using Keras and TesorFlow) to classify food images with a 92% accuracy.
-Mapped food images to their recipe to provide recommendations based on ingredients and nutritional by computing text similarity amongst recipe clusters.
+Mapped food images to their recipe to provide recommendations based on ingredients and nutritional by computing text similarity amongst recipe clusters (content filtering).

 Steps to run the code: